The University of Arizona Wordmark Line Logo White

 Location

-From jungle temples to glistening pagodas and rickshaw rides, get a front row seat to Southeast Asia in the Cambodian capital of Phnom Penh.
+From jungle temples to glimmering pagodas and tuk-tuk rides, get a front row seat to Southeast Asia in the Cambodian capital of Phnom Penh.
 Known as the Kingdom of Wonder, Cambodia features rich history, hospitality, and natural beauty.
 Study in Cambodia's economic center while enjoying access to the temples of the UNESCO World Heritage site Angkor Wat, and the pristine beaches of the Gulf of Thailand.

 Housing